eomedia/cfeoSocial/README.md

  - http://www.raymondcamden.com/index.cfm/2013/4/3/ColdFusion-and-OAuth-Part-2--Facebook
  - http://www.raymondcamden.com/index.cfm/2013/4/17/ColdFusion-and-OAuth-Part-3--Google

- redirectURL = the OAuth.cfm file included in this project (wherever that fits within your website framework)
+redirectURL = the OAuth.cfm file included in this project (wherever that fits within yor website framework)

-# Methods
+### Methods

 Each method you create is handled within the invokeAPIService switch options and allows you to set simple values as shown;
 ```